 Phone+852 2810 5533

 From North Carolina to Hong Kong.
-This growing chain of burger joints is a labour of love for the North Carolina returned to Hong Kong native.
+This burger joint is a labour of love for the North Carolina returned to Hong Kong native.
 As you'd expect the menu leans heavily on burgers served with fries, milkshakes and other American comfort food.
 The locations are pretty small, with just a few stools at a bar, while food is cooked in front of you on an open grill.

 Best Buy: Burger and fries HK$150

 Local interpretations of Italian food are generally not what mama had in mind.
 Instead, try Paisano's.
 Serving up pizza by the slice or the 24-inch pie, Paisano's is a genuine NYC import.
 The family behind the restaurant have been keeping the demanding palates of New Yorkers happy with hot slices of pepperoni since 1982.
-They now run half a dozen sit down restaurants across Hong Kong, including branches in Tsim Sha Tsui and Central.
+They now run half a dozen sit down restaurants.

 Best Buy: Small pepperoni pizza HK$115